sunnystormy/swiftdemo/README.md

 #Swift Demo

 This is a simple demonstration of the Swift programming language.
-It contains a Playground showcasing the elegance of this new language, and a JavaScript file containing the same types of statements.
+It contains a Playground showcasing the elegance of this new language, and a JavaScript file containing the same types of statements for comparison.